Buying a home step-by-step guide

 - Expiry date of the mortgage offer

-Your lender may want to see a surveyor’s report before issuing you a letter of offer if the property is very old.
-Your bank will also send a copy of your letter of offer to your solicitor, along with other legal paperwork, so you should meet with your solicitor as soon as possible after getting your letter of offer.
+Your bank will send a copy of your letter of offer to your solicitor, along with other legal paperwork, so you should arrange to meet with your solicitor as soon as possible after getting your letter of offer.

-When you meet your solicitor, they will explain and complete various documents with you.
-If you are happy with all the details, you formally accept the letter of offer from your lender through your solicitor.
-Your solicitor will also check that the contracts are in order.
-If they are happy with the contracts, you will sign two copies.
+Your solicitor will explain and complete various documents with you.
+If you are happy with all the details, you formally accept the letter of offer from your lender, through your solicitor.
+Your solicitor will also check that the contracts are in order and if they are happy with the contracts, you will sign two copies.
 Your solicitor will return both of these copies to the seller’s solicitor.
 At this point you have legally agreed to buy the property.

-You will then need to pay a deposit – usually 10-20% of the purchase price depending on whether you’re a first-time buyer or not, less any booking deposit you have paid – to your solicitor, who will arrange to have it paid to the seller through their solicitor.
+You will then need to pay your deposit, usually 10-20% of the purchase price depending on whether you’re a first-time buyer or not, less any booking deposit you have paid.
+You pay your deposit to your solicitor, who will arrange to have it paid to the seller through their solicitor.

-Once the seller’s solicitor receives the contract you have signed and the deposit, they and the seller will sign and return one copy of the contract to your solicitor.
+Once the seller’s solicitor receives the signed contract and your deposit, they and the seller will sign and return one copy of the contract to your solicitor.
 At this point the seller has legally agreed to sell you their property.

 Both solicitors will arrange for a final closing date and time at which stage you will be given the keys to the property.
 Before this, the remainder of the money must be paid, which means all the paperwork and approval for your loan must be completed and returned to your lender by your solicitor.